vladis-c/brewery-list/README.md

 1.Homepage with some info about the brewery companies.
 Data fetched from [Brewery API](https://api.openbrewerydb.org/breweries)
 2.Second page opens the detailed data about the company.

-In this app some React features are used: Functional React Component, React hooks, React Router.
+In this app some React features are used: Functional React Component, React hooks (useState, useEffect), React Router (useParams, useHistory).
 Basic CSS by templates on open sources, modified.

 ### Functionalities of the app: